Contact

 Additional contact options

-For state-specific regulatory questions that fall outside directory scope, the authoritative sources are the relevant state contractor licensing board, the state-level AHJ, or the model code organization — the International Code Council (ICC) publishes code adoption maps and jurisdiction-specific adoption status for all 50 states at iccsafe.org.
+For state-specific regulatory questions that fall outside provider network scope, the authoritative sources are the relevant state contractor licensing board, the state-level AHJ, or the model code organization — the International Code Council (ICC) publishes code adoption maps and jurisdiction-specific adoption status for all 50 states at iccsafe.org.
 NFPA publishes the adoption status of NFPA 70 (National Electrical Code) by state through nfpa.org.

 Report a Data Error or Correction